Frequently Asked Questions

 Buyers no longer start in a search box.
 They start in a chatbox — asking ChatGPT, Claude, Perplexity, Gemini, and Google's AI Overviews what to buy, who to hire, which company to trust.
 The brand the engine names is the brand that enters the consideration set.
 The brand it skips never gets a chance.

 That is the opportunity.
 Capacity and market share are slow to move and expensive to buy.
 Citation share is built — in earned media, reference accuracy, and the structured, AI-retrievable record of who a brand is and what it leads.
-The five studies below each rank a category, name the winners and the brands falling behind, and lay out the playbook.
+The studies below each rank a category, name the winners and the brands falling behind, and lay out the playbook.
 Start anywhere.

-The Release · Five Studies
+The Release · Thirteen Studies

 The May 2026 AI Visibility Index drop.